-Who is This Credit Card Best For?
+Who Is This Credit Card Best For?

-Diligently searches for the best products and delights in a good bargain
+Diligently searches for the best products and delights in a good bargain See more cards

-Looks for good quality at a fair price while buying for the household
+Looks for good quality at a fair price while buying for the household See more cards

-Loves being the first to try something new
+Loves being the first to try something new See more cards

-Frequently shops with a particular merchant and wants to be rewarded for their loyalty
+Frequently shops with a particular merchant and wants to be rewarded for their loyalty See more cards

-0% APR deals
+0% deferred APR deals

 High ongoing APR

 Comenity Bank does not offer many of the security features consumers have come to expect from credit card issuers, such as card lock or credit report monitoring.
-They will put your credit card account on hold if your physical card is lost or stolen; replacement cards are also offered within 48 hours at no cost.
+Comenity will put your credit card account on hold if your physical card is lost or stolen; replacement cards are also offered within 48 hours at no cost.

-Zales Credit Card Fees to Watch Out For
+Fees to Watch Out For

 Watch out for an up to $15 “alternative payment fee” Comenity may charge if you need to make an expedited payment over the phone.